Table of Contents

 6. How can I thicken chili without adding sodium?

 To thicken chili, let it simmer uncovered to reduce the liquid naturally.
-You can also mash some of the beans or add puréed vegetables like carrots or sweet potatoes to thicken the consistency without increasing sodium.
+You can also mash some beans or add puréed vegetables like carrots or sweet potatoes to thicken the consistency without increasing sodium.
 For more tips, see how a potato can reduce salt in chili and contribute to a thicker, heartier dish.

 Conclusion